John-Sarge/LIFEGUARD/README.md

 **Lightweight Intent-Focused Engine for Guidance in Unmanned Autonomous Rescue Deployments**

-> LIFEGUARD enables operators to naturally and effectively pass Commander’s Intent to autonomous units, bridging voice commands and machine action for efficient, reliable, and intuitive search and rescue deployments.
+> LIFEGUARD enables operators to naturally and effectively pass Command Intent to autonomous units, bridging voice commands and machine action for efficient, reliable, and intuitive search and rescue deployments.

 -----